-Projects listed in the TIP typically originate in the Long Range Transportation Plan (LRTP) developed by the MPO in cooperation with the respective implementing agencies involved in the planning process.
-Implementing agencies then carry out the transportation plan's specific elements in the TIP.
-As a result, the TIP serves as a strategic management tool that accomplishes the objectives of the MPO transportation plan.
+The Project Prioritization and Selection Process is the mean by which projects move from the current Long Range Transportation Plan (LRTP) into the TIP for implementation.
+The annual review of projects for the purpose of coordinating priorities and programming projects is documented and posted on the MPO web page.
+Projects listed in the TIP typically originate in the LRTP developed by the MPO in cooperation with the respective implementing agencies involved in the planning process.
+Implementing agencies carry out the transportation plan's specific elements through the programming process.
+As a result, the TIP serves as a strategic management tool to accomplish the objectives of the transportation plan.

 Project prioritization is an important element of the TIP, especially since the demand for Federal-aid transportation projects usually exceeds the level of Federal funds available for use.
 State highway projects in the TIP have been prioritized by the Nebraska Department of Roads.
 Local Federal-aid highway improvement projects programmed by the City of Lincoln, Lancaster County and coordinating agencies have been prioritized according to resource availability.
-And other projects may be dependent on the availability of competitive funding using federal Surface Transportation Program (STP), Highway Safety program, Enhancement Program, and FTA funds.
+And other projects may be dependent on the availability of competitive funding using federal Surface Transportation Program (STP), Highway Safety program, Transportation Alternatives Program, and FTA funds.
 Other selected projects are accomplished through a coordinated effort among all parties to advance projects which preserve the existing system, relieve congestion, improve air quality and preserve the quality of life and promote economic development.
-Readiness to proceed and financial capacity were also considered in project selection.
-System improvement projects in the MPO's urbanized area are generally selected and prioritized based on the following process:
+Readiness to proceed and financial capacity was also considered in project selection.